sivaswami/MailTile/README.md

 # SMART MAIL TILE ANALYTICS
+Please reach me for the code if you are interested.
+WIP.
 ## Positioning Statement
 Mail analytics app which optimizes mail handling practices with Focus areas : Customer, Suppliers and Operations by applying Machine learning, NLP technologies on emails